NRLParticipation/NRL-Cookbook/docs/administrators/player-recruitment-strategy.md

 ---

-## Low complexity: quick recruitment blueprint
+## Low complexity: Quick Recruitment Blueprint

 Use this when you need a fast plan to kick-start player recruitment.